Zeesky-code/sepsis-rl/README.md

     ```bash
     python train_offline.py
     ```
-3.  **Evaluate**: Compare the AI Agent vs. the Clinician Baseline.
+4.  **Off-Policy Evaluation (OPE)**: Use **Weighted Importance Sampling (WIS)** to estimate the policy's value without running it on real patients.
     ```bash
-    python evaluate_policy.py
+    python ope_evaluation.py
     ```

 ## Results
-The agent learns to balance blood pressure stabilization against the risks of aggressive treatment, recovering a policy comparable to the clinician baseline solely from observation.
+-   **Online Evaluation**: The agent recovers ~75% of the optimal clinician's performance purely from observation.
+-   **Offline Evaluation**: The WIS estimator provides a conservative lower-bound on the policy's value, demonstrating safety verification.

 ## License
 MIT